We will begin this sermon by turning to Luke 10:29

 Again we have somebody justifying himself.
 Have you ever noticed in yourself human nature's very flexible and ingenious proclivity for creating exceptions for itself?
-It usually shifts into gear whenever one is confronted with a rule that is found, or a circumstance that one finds one's self uncomfortable with, for the moment anyway, and so the one that is in this position says, "That doesn't apply to me."
+It usually shifts into gear whenever one is confronted with a rule that is found, or a circumstance that one finds uncomfortable, for the moment anyway, and so the one that is in this position says, "That doesn't apply to me."

 It happens all the time with speed limits out on the road.
 I find myself battling this proclivity quite often, and so the speed limit can very easily become a mere suggestion rather than a law, and quicker than a wink my mind creates a justification for going faster than the law says.
 It says to me, "I'm late," or "I'm in a hurry," or "This law only applies at another time when there is less traffic on the road," or "The police allow a 5 minute mph over the speed limit."